Late works of Franz Liszt: A more complex picture

-The second category, music of despair, can appear much more important since the titles of the pieces in this category would seem to point to a troubled mind.
-These titles include:Schlaflos!
-Frage und AntwortUnstern!
-Sinistre, DisastroNuages grisOssa aridaCsárdás macabreAbschiedThese pieces, as well as others in this category, can be best understood as fragments broken off from a greater whole, each offering a glimpse of a pathology of despair.
+These pieces, as well as others in this category, can be best understood as fragments broken off from a greater whole, each offering a glimpse of a pathology of despair.
 Though they do not share any overtly musical connections, they seem to fit with one another like members of a large family who never settle on one place yet become acquainted through chance encounters at smaller gatherings.